danmons/stop_complaining_about_youtube/README.md

 ## Preamble

 YoutTube compresses video.
 It's what they do.
-It makes sense when they push petabytes of data around the planet every month to an audience that is probably 1/10th as sensitive to compression artefacting as you and I.
+It makes sense when they push petabytes of data around the planet every month to an audience that is probably 1/10th as sensitive to compression artifacting as you and I.

-If you upload eye-wateringly huge videos to YouTube, they will be compressed before people can see them.
+If you upload eye-wateringly huge videos to YouTube, they WILL be compressed before people can see them.
 Compression takes a LONG time and YouTube's settings destroy your content quality.
+Everyone knows this.
+Let's stop complaining about it and do what we can to prevent it.

-How do you prevent this?
+So, how exactly do we prevent this?

 PLAY BY YOUTUBE'S RULES!